zohahkhan/CapstoneProject/README.txt

 ▪ Data should be collected and stored for summary and reporting use.
 Test Credentials: KAT44977@email.com, password: KAT44977 -- all the user accounts' passwords match the username of their respective email.
-My goals for this sprint were focused on 3 main tasks Task 1 ✅: If/else to switch roles that the user has access to Task 2 ✅: Create a new account with required user fields / Add new member Task 3 ✅: List view all member accounts.
+My goals for this sprint were focused on 3 main tasks Task 1 ✅: If/else to navigate through the roles that the user has access to Task 2 ✅: Create a new account with required user fields / Add new member Task 3 ✅: List view all member accounts.
 Active = 1 by default, inactive = 0 by president